 We work with Justice Water, a ministry that empowers people to create developmentally appropriate solutions to the water crisis.
 With Justice Water, we have 5 operating locations around the island led by our incredible indigenous staff.
 We have also branched into additional community development efforts with a number of amazing and indigenous leaders to help them see their visions come to fruition through a non-profit have developed, Konbit Haiti.

 Ryan has a BA from The University of South Alabama and is currently the Director of Konbit Haiti and gives oversight to all projects and happenings.
 He is dedicated to seeing ethical business and sustainable development happen on the island.
 He is a passionate, skillful and hardworking person with friends in both Haiti and the DR!

-Stephanie has a BA from the University of South Alabama and her Master’s Degree from Northwest University/Oxford Centre for Mission Studies in International Community Development.
+Stephanie has a BA from the University of South Alabama and her Master’s Degree from Northwest University in International Community Development.
 She has a heart for empowerment and children.
 She works alongside Ryan in helping with communication and fundraising, as well as helping to create the family development arm of Konbit Haiti.

 A bit about the whys and hows of what we do in Hispaniola: Everything we do in ministry (and really in all of life) is belief-driven.
 We carefully think about the way we see the world and therefore care about the way we impact it.
 When it comes to our ministry on the island, our belief comes from what has been modeled in the Bible, the source of our beliefs as Christian workers.